 Our projects include:

-- environmental factors affecting invasive fouling tunicates; collaboration with Dr. Cory Bishop, Aquaculture Association of Nova Scotia, DFO
+- environmental factors affecting invasive fouling tunicates; past collaboration with Dr. Cory Bishop, Aquaculture Association of Nova Scotia, DFO

 - testing novel siloxane-based coatings; collaboration as part of StFX Centre for Biofouling Research

 - testing ultraviolet light as an antifoulant; initiated by a collaboration with AML Oceanographic

 - testing non-toxic antifoulant coatings with potential for use in aquaculture; past collaboration with Waycobah First Nation